-If I could describe the Germany-released movie North Face in just a single word, it would be the word horrific.
-Based upon the true story about a competition to climb the most dangerous rock face of the Swiss Alps, the subtitled movie gets better and better with each passing frame.
+If I could describe the German-released movie North Face in just a single word, it would be the word horrific.
+Based on the true story of a competition to climb the most dangerous rock face in the Swiss Alps, the subtitled movie gets better and better with each passing frame.
 For those moviegoers who aren’t into subtitled movies, I can sympathize.
-I tend to groan when I know I’m about to embark on one of those too.
+I tend to groan when I know I’m about to embark on one of those, too.
 Subtitled movies are ones that you need to prepare for, and, unfortunately, when a subtitled movie is bad, it almost becomes twice as dreadful to trudge through.
 But, at the same time, I have seen some fantastic foreign-language movies, and North Face ranks right up there with them.
 And, as with any good subtitled movie, when you are truly engaged, you don’t even notice you are reading the words anymore.
-I’m not sure how I came across this movie, other than the fact that I love a good adventure movie (I am one of those people that tends to separate the adventure genre from the action genre).
+I don’t know how I came across this movie, other than the fact that I love a good adventure movie (I am one of those people who tend to separate the adventure genre from the action genre).

-I’ll leave the plot at that, except that each pair of climbers featured in this movie (which is three pairs) experiences some severe hardship as they fight the elements of the mountain.
+I’ll leave the plot at that, except that each pair of climbers featured in this movie (three pairs) experiences severe hardship as they fight the mountain’s elements.
 In the first paragraph, I mentioned the word horrific, and that’s what the second half of the movie is.
 The filming must have been insane because everything feels so incredibly real.
 Nothing is rushed.
 It’s as if we can feel each painstaking step.
 Each time we see a man shivering, we count our blessings for being in the comforts of our homes.
 The cinematography is fantastic.
-And as these men walk further and further up this grueling mountain that refuses to let them conquer it, we uncomfortable shift on our couches.
+And as these men walk further and further up this grueling mountain that refuses to let them conquer it, we uncomfortably shift on our couches.
 These men are going through complete hell, and we are witnessing it all.
-The last 30-45 minutes are cannot miss movie-watching for adventure junkies.
-Your mouth will hang open as you await the fate of each man.
+For the last 30-45 minutes, your mouth will hang open as you await the fate of each man.

 If you like adventure movies, Philipp Stölzl’s North Face.
 It makes movies like Vertical Limit look like Sesame Street.
-Don’t even worry about the fact that it’s not in English.
+Don’t even worry about it not being in English.
 That is not important for this movie.

 Plot 9.5/10